 You can review the complete list of available tax deductions and tax credits to available to tax payers at the federal level here.
 You can review the complete list of available deductions and tax credits available to taxpayers in the province of Ontario by clicking here .

 Although self-employed taxpayers can claim more deductions (e.g., deducting reasonable business expenses paid to earn business income) than taxpayers who are solely salaried employees, a common tax deduction that is available to salaried employees is the Registered Retirement Savings Plan (“RRSP”) deduction.
 An RRSP allows your savings to grow tax free in a special plan that is registered with the Government of Canada.
 Contributions that are made to RRSPs are tax deductible, and any money you earn in the RRSP is usually exempt from tax as long as the funds remain in the plan.
-As the March 1, 2019, deadline for making an RRSP contribution for the 2018 tax year is fast approaching, it is advisable that you speak to your tax advisor or a lawyer at Kalfa Law to ensure you are making full use of this tax deduction.
+Speak to your tax advisor or a lawyer at Kalfa Law to ensure you are making full use of this tax deduction.

 TAX CREDITS: REFUNDABLE & NON-REFUNDABLE